 Sister Amata earned a Doctorate in Economics from the University of California at Berkeley where she won a Woodrow Wilson Fellowship and a Ford Foundation Dissertation Fellowship.
 She earned a Master’s in Economics at St. Louis University.
 She is currently an economics professor at and director of the school’s Myser Initiative on Catholic Identity St. Catherine University in St. Paul, MN.
 She also teaches economics in the Master’s of Social Justice Program at Marygrove College in Detroit.
 She is an internationally recognized authority on economic justice issues, socially responsible investing and Catholic Social Teaching.
 She has spent most of her adult life in ministries explaining how the disparate fields of economics and social justice are actually entwined.

 Sister Ann Willits, a Dominican from Sinsinawa, is a preacher, poet, writer and lecturer.
 She has offered parish missions, retreats and conferences within the United States, South America, Canada, New Zealand, Australia and Europe.
-She was a high school English teacher and administrator, served for nine years on the General Council of her Congregation and was Director of PARABLE, a national conference for Dominican Life and Mission for twenty one years.
-She has recorded three retreats for NOW YOU KNOW MEDIA and is presently a full time itinerant preacher and lecturer.
-Sister Ann received her BA from Rosary College, her MA from St. Thomas University and did post graduate study at Marquette University.
+She was a high school English teacher and administrator, served for nine years on the General Council of her congregation and was director of PARABLE, a national conference for Dominican Life and Mission for 21 years.
+She has recorded three retreats for NOW YOU KNOW MEDIA and is presently a full-time itinerant preacher and lecturer.
+Sister Ann received her BA from Rosary College, her MA from St. Thomas University and completed post-graduate studies at Marquette University.

 Timothy Radcliffe, OP, entered the Dominican order in 1965, was ordained a priest in 1971, and taught scripture at the Dominican Centre in Oxford University.
 He was elected Provincial of England in 1988, then Master of the Dominican Order in 1992.
 Dr. Radcliffe gained an international reputation due to his analyses of contemporary society, Christian life, religious life, and the situation of the Catholic Church.